ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 In the first part of the tutorial, we introduced the continuous Hierarchical Gaussian Filter and detailed how it is built on top of hierarchical GRW.
 This model is intended to work with continuous input variables.
 In this regard, it can be seen as a generalization of the Kalman filter.
-However, several experimental contexts require working with variables that have discrete states.
+However, several experiments require working with variables that have discrete states.

 The binary HGF can be seen as an extension of the continuous HGF, with the exception that it has a binary input node except one a continuous one.
-Handling such binary variables can be useful, for example in the context of reinforcement learning where we want the agent to learn the association between two states in the world.
-Such experiments, like the [one-armed badit task](https://en.wikipedia.org/wiki/Multi-armed_bandit) we will illustrate below, produce two types of information at each trial:
+Handling such binary variables can be useful, for example for reinforcement learning paradigms where we want the agent to learn the association between two states in the world.
+Such experiments, like the [one-armed badit task](https://en.wikipedia.org/wiki/Multi-armed_bandit) that we will be using below, generally produce two types of information at each trial:
-- the action $y$
+- the action $y$, as a boolean variable, that is registering the decision made by the agent at time $t$, at the beginning of the trial.
-- the observation $u$ about the association between the stimuli and the outcomes
+- the observation $u$ about the association between the stimuli and the outcomes, as a boolean (e.g. `1` if Stim_1 -> Outcome_1 and Stim_2 -> Outcome_2, `0` otherwise).

-We can load an example dataset from {cite:p}`Iglesias2021` using the following command.
+We can load an example dataset from {cite:p}`Iglesias2021` using the following command that will return a vector of observations $u$ and a vector of decision $y$.

 ```{code-cell} ipython3
 u, y = load_data("binary")